bebound/bebound.github.io/content/posts/near-duplicate-with-simhash.md

 ### Add custom features in Text {#add-custom-features-in-text}

 For example, you can add `has user id`, `has url` as features.
 You can also use placeholders' index and counts as features.
 For example, `has 2 user id` or `time index is 2` as features.
-Then you can give these features higher weight to make sure the log generate by same template will have close hash value.
+In addition, you should assign high weights for these features to make sure the log generate by same template will have close hash value.

 ### Use average hash value as template's hash value {#use-average-hash-value-as-template-s-hash-value}